pglombardo/pwpush-cli/README.md

 ### Key Features

-- 🔐 **Secure Information Distribution**: Distribute passwords, secrets, and files with automatic expiration
+- 🔐 **Secure Information Distribution**: Self-destructing links for passwords, secrets, and files with automatic expiration and complete audit trails.
 - 🌐 **Multi-Instance Support**: Works with eu.pwpush.com, us.pwpush.com, or your own instance
 - 🔑 **Authentication**: Full API integration with user accounts
 - 📊 **Audit Logs**: Track access and usage of distributed content
 - 🎯 **Flexible Expiration**: Set expiration by views, days, or both
-- 📁 **File Support**: Distribute files securely with the same expiration controls
+- 📁 **File Support**: Distribute files securely with the same expiration controls and audit logs
 - 🎨 **Rich Output**: Beautiful terminal output with tables and formatting

 ## Installation